-In addition to his solo pursuits, Michael enjoys teaching voice privately and performing regularly with some of New York City’s top vocal ensembles, including Trident Ensemble, Musica Sacra, Voices of Ascension, the Choir of Trinity Wall Street, and Musica Viva of NY.
-He serves as the principal cantor for the parishes of St. Vincent Ferrer and St. Catherine of Siena in Manhattan, where he sings in the professional Schola Cantorum.
+Michael also enjoys teaching voice privately and performing regularly with some of New York City’s top vocal ensembles, including Trident Ensemble, Musica Sacra, Voices of Ascension, the Choir of Trinity Wall Street, and Musica Viva of NY.
+He serves as the principal cantor for the parish of St. Vincent Ferrer and St. Catherine of Siena in Manhattan, where he sings in the professional Schola Cantorum.